Skip to content

 data[#].measurement str Required Measurement name

 data[#].tags dict Required Tags.
-Both key names and values must be strings
+Both keys and values must be strings.

 headers dict None Request Header parameters